erdemozk/erdemozk/README.md

 ### Hello World! 👋

 I am a nurse from Turkey but I am not just a nurse, I describe myself as a new generation nurse.
-I love to code with Python and React-Native.
+I love to code with Python and React Native.

 Portfolio site: [Portfolio](https://erdemozkok.com/)